bocadilloproject/bocadillo/docs/api/views.md

 ## Asynchronous views

-The recommended way to define views in Bocadillo is using the async/await syntax.
+The recommended way to define views in Bocadillo is using the async/await syntax (as in the previous example).
 This allows you to call arbitrary async/await
 Python code:

 ```python